C# dispose vs finalize – Understanding the difference between dispose and finalize in C#

 On the other hand, Finalize() is a method of the Object class that is called automatically by the garbage collector when an object is being collected.
 Finalize is used to release only unmanaged resources held by an object and is slower than Dispose due to its automatic invocation by the garbage collector.

-Q: When should you use the finalize?
+Q: When should I use Finalize?

 Q: Is it safe to call dispose multiple times?